 On a late Spring afternoon, the Barreto club was buzzing with the frenetic energy of children.
 In the front room, some kids shot hoops and played table tennis.
 Upstairs, some teens worked on their homework while others blew off some steam playing video games.

-Outside the lunch room, groups of boys and girls lined up for the day’s food offering: chicken, green beans, orange slices, pound cake and milk.
+Outside the lunch room, groups of boys and girls lined up for the day’s food offering: chicken, green beans, orange slices and milk.

 Jayniyah, 9, often participates in art activities and works on her homework at the club.
 It’s easier to focus when she’s not hungry, she said.